Eb0nyR0se/Collatz_Chaos_Cipher/README.md

 The Collatz Chaos Cipher blends number theory with dynamic iteration to produce a reversible block cipher rooted in chaos.
 Using float-based Collatz logic, signal spirals, and avalanche-prone state mutations, this cipher explores the edge between structured cryptography and creative entropy.
 #
 #
+Concept
+We’ll use a modified Collatz function for floats:

+If x is even-ish (we’ll define even-ish for float as: floor(x) % 2 == 0), do one transform

+Otherwise, do another transform

+This function will be iterated a fixed number of times on numeric values derived from the message.
+#
+The "encryption" will be to:

+Convert plaintext to numbers (e.g., ASCII codes)

+For each number, apply iterative Collatz-like transform (floating-point)

+Output transformed numbers as ciphertext

+The "decryption" applies inverse operations if possible (or just reverses the steps)
+#
+#
 ✨ Features:

 🔐 Chaotic block cipher built from 3x+1 logic, signal spirals, and entropy mutations